Tomm0017/rsmod/README.md

 - Open the archive and open the following directory: ``game-${version-number}/bin``
 - If you are running Windows, run the ``game.bat`` file.
 If you are running Linux or Mac, run the ``game`` file
-- The first time to launch it, you will receive a prompt saying that you do not have an RSA private key.
+- The first time you launch it, you will receive a prompt stating that you do not have an RSA private key.
 Enter ``y`` on your terminal/command prompt and wait for a message stating that your key was created. **Do not close the terminal/command prompt**
 - Once your key is created, you will have to follow the instructions on the terminal/command prompt